khachungdev/liquid-glass/README.md

 This work is based on a React component I found in an article.
 https://medium.com/ekino-france/liquid-glass-in-css-and-svg-839985fcb88d

-What I did was mainly translate that idea into a Vanilla Web Component, and then added some small improvements, configuration options, and a more flexible structure.
+What I did was mainly translate that idea into a Khắc Hưng Web Component, and then added some small improvements, configuration options, and a more flexible structure.
 It’s simply meant to be a small contribution for whoever finds it useful.

 ## Usage